Initial training for new volunteers

 - Scottish Mental Health First Aid (two day) http://www.smhfa.com/

 Scotlands Mental Health First Aid offers basic general information about mental health problems.
 It will help to remove stigma and fear and give participants the confidence to approach a person in distress.
 The skills developed through attending this course is an initial response to distress until other suitable or professional help can be found.
-Please note: the course will not train participants be mental health workers.
+Please note: the course will not train participants to be mental health workers.

 - safeTALK (half day) http://www.chooselife.net/Training/safetalk.aspx